How to Create a Folder using PowerShell?

 Requirement: Create a new folder in PowerShell.

-PowerShell to create a Folder
+PowerShell to Create a Folder

 As an Administrator, I always look for ways to streamline my workflow and increase productivity.
 One tool that has been a game-changer for me is PowerShell.
 PowerShell is designed to automate tasks, so if you find yourself doing something repeatedly, chances are that you can automate it using PowerShell.
 With PowerShell, I can automate repetitive tasks and easily perform complex operations, saving me a lot of time and effort.
 One task that I frequently perform is creating folders.